AviatrixSystems/Docs/HowTos/copilot_reference_guide.rst

 You access Topology in CoPilot by going to Home > Networking > Topology or typing Topology in the navigation search.

-You can click the New Topology Experience toggle to see a new version of the map introduced in CoPilot release 3.0.0.
+You can click the New Topology Experience toggle to see a new version of the map introduced in CoPilot release 3.0.1 (Topology V2).
+See `Topology Map Version 2 Layout`_ for a description of what constructs are shown on the 5 rings of the Topology V2 map.

 Highlights of Topology capabilities